shoeffner/mthesis/src/models_and_methods.md

 ## An alternative approach: iTracker

-As an alternative approach to the geometric model present above, a pre-trained +CNN [@Krafka2016] is used.
+As an alternative approach to the geometric model present above, a pre-trained +CNN [@Krafka2016] is used for a comparison.
 It is called iTracker and builds on the authors' dataset GazeCapture, which contains data of \num{1450} subjects, or about 2.5 million frames. @Krafka2016 make their models publicly [available](https://github.com/CSAILVision/GazeCapture) on GitHub.